The MINI mixed virtual element for the Stokes equation: Numerical tests

-We set $\Omega=(0,1)^2$ and we assemble the linear system up to order $k=4$ for the meshes depicted in Figure~\ref{fig:meshes}: a mesh of hexagons, a Voronoi mesh, a mesh of random nonconvex polygons, a mesh with diamond-shaped elements.
-The behavior of the condition number for $\mathcal{M}_{k}$ is reported in the left column of Figure~\ref{fig:conditioning}, while the results for $\mathcal{Q}_{k}$ are in the right column of the same figure.
+We set $\Omega=(0,1)^2$ and we assemble the linear system up to order \rv{$k=7$} for the meshes depicted in Figure~\ref{fig:meshes}: a mesh of hexagons, a Voronoi mesh, a mesh of random nonconvex polygons, a mesh with diamond-shaped elements. \rv{Notice that the elements of the ``random'' mesh are not star-shaped in general: we consider this example to analyze the robustness of the proposed method when the standard geometrical requirements of virtual elements are relaxed.} The behavior of the condition number for $\mathcal{M}_{k}$ is reported in the left column of Figure~\ref{fig:conditioning}, while the results for $\mathcal{Q}_{k}$ are in the right column of the same figure.
 Condition number is plotted with respect to the stabilization parameter $\alpha$.

 In agreement with the results presented in~\cite{mascotto2018ill}, the system assembled by means of the scaled monomials has a larger condition number than the system constructed by the $L^2$ orthonormal basis.
 Increasing the polynomial degree, the condition number of $\mathcal{M}_{k}$ quickly increases to prohibitive values.
 This phenomenon affects also the behavior of the conditioning with respect to the stabilizing parameter $\alpha$.
 In the case of assembly with scaled monomials, the condition number reaches the steady state when $\alpha\ge10^{-2}$.
 On the other hand, if the $L^2$ orthonormal basis $\mathcal{Q}_{k}$ is considered, the condition number stabilizes for $\alpha\ge10^{-5}$.
-Moreover, especially for the random polygons mesh, the condition number of the lowest order method becomes stable for larger values of $\alpha$ than the higher order approximations.
+Moreover, especially for the random polygons mesh, the condition number of the lowest order method becomes stable for larger values of $\alpha$ than the higher order approximations. \rv{We finally observe that, for hexagonal and Voronoi meshes, the condition number for lowest-order method does not appear to fully blow up as $\alpha$ goes to $0$.
+Indeed, unlike what happens in all the other tests, the stiffness matrix for $\alpha = 0$ appears, for the specific meshes considered, to be invertible (though extremely ill conditioned: for an order one method with a mesh size of the order $10^{-1}$, a condition number of the order $10^9$ is extremely high).}